-Account based marketing sounds great with its promise of precise targeting and better ROI.
-The reality?
-Even top ABM platforms pack hidden costs that can wreck your marketing budget.
-Many of our clients pay extra for complex features they don't need in their account based marketing tools.
+Account-based marketing offers the allure of precise targeting and better ROI.
+However, even top ABM platforms can hide costs that strain your marketing budget.
+Many clients end up paying for complex features they don't use in their account-based marketing tools.

 The True Cost of ABM Platforms in 2025

-The reality of account-based marketing platforms tells a surprising story: companies pay substantially more than what they see in subscription fees.
-A clear understanding of both visible and hidden costs will help you plan your 2025 budget for account based marketing software.
+The reality of account-based marketing platforms presents a surprising narrative: companies often pay more than just subscription fees.
+Understanding visible and hidden costs is crucial for planning your 2025 budget for account-based marketing software.

-ABM platforms can give you quite a shock with their prices, but that's just the beginning.
-To name just one example, 6sense uses tiered pricing with credit-based usage.
-Small businesses pay around $100-$120K yearly, while bigger companies shell out up to $650K annually for the 6sense Revenue AI for Sales platform.
+ABM platforms can surprise you with their costs, which extend beyond initial prices.
+For instance, 6sense employs tiered pricing with credit-based usage.
+Small businesses might spend $100-$120K annually, while larger companies could pay up to $650K yearly for the 6sense Revenue AI for Sales platform.

-The platforms also need substantial setup work.
-Apollo.io charges a lower rate of $99 per month per user, but teams need several weeks to:
+Platforms also require significant setup efforts.
+Apollo.io charges $99 per month per user, but teams need weeks to:

 - Install tracking scripts